hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		  function.

 * cell contents are evaluated and cached when user updates/modifies any cell content.
-  This ensures that spreadsheets with heavy calculations can still be displayed quickly without any calculation overhead, in general.
+  This ensures that spreadsheets with heavy calculations can be displayed quickly without any calculation overhead, in general.

+  Also during evaluation of cells, done in a row major fashion, the calculated results are cached and reused, when calculating other cells.

 * Written in python, with source available on github, so that anyone can understand, modify and or bugfix as required, to meet their needs ;)